BlinkerGit/microservice/README.md

 # microservice
-Sinatra platform for Blinker Microservices
+A Sinatra-based platform for Blinker microservices, which will provide the foundation for Recognize 2.0 and Gateway 2.0.